Letting Go in Action: the Practice of Zazen

 The goddesses Isis and Nephthys kneel suspended on what may be a woven material, one knee of each goddess resting against what might be construed to be a representation of the first lumbar transverse processes.
 This is exactly the vertebrae supported by the horizontal ilio-lumbar ligaments, and here a connection between feeling in the legs around the knees and support for this vertebrae is suggested.
 The hands of the goddesses frame the lower spine, while the hands of the baboons and the hands of the “ankh” (the cross with an oval) emphasize an upward extension.
 There are two mounds outside of the benches on which the goddesses kneel, very much in the shape of the pelvic wings, while the dunes the baboons walk on form a space whose interior resembles the cavity of the chest.
 The large dark border along the top of the image may represent the diaphragm.

 The “ankh” or looped cross is thought by some to be the vertebrae of a cow, and in my mind it’s entirely possible that this shape is used to represent the cranial-sacral fluid system as described in modern cranial-sacral osteopathy.
-At the very least, the symbol represents a minimalist representation of the three motions of pitch, yaw, and roll in the spine.
+At the very least, the symbol represents a minimalist representation of the three motions of pitch, roll, and yaw in the spine.

 In the hieroglyphs of Egypt, the orb of the sun represents both the king and the occurrence of consciousness freed of fixture to location, the latter referred to as an “akh”.
 Here the “akh” is framed by hands extended upward from the ankh, and the “akh” appears to touch on the central cone of the diaphragm-like dark line.